AngeloJacobo/DDR3-Notes/README.md

 ### https://opencores.org/projects/wbddr3
 - Use DDR3-1600 with 800MHz clock.
 Since its impossible to get the logic to pass timing at that speed, use 200MHz.
-Data is 32-bit thus to reach full speed at 200MHz (5ns clk), we need to transfer 128-bits (32*800MHz/200MHz) per 5ns and issue 4 commands (800MHz/200MHz) per 5ns.
+Data is 16-bit thus to reach full speed at 200MHz (5ns clk), we need to transfer 128-bits (16 x 2DDR x 800MHz/200MHz = 16x2x4 = 128) per 5ns and issue 4 commands (800MHz/200MHz = 4) per 5ns.

 # Reference (YouTube):
 - [Memory and DRAM Basics Series (Onur Mutlu Lectures)](https://www.youtube.com/playlist?list=PL5Q2soXY2Zi-IymxXpH_9vlZCOeA7Yfn9)